niklaskks/api-docs/source/includes/_content_projects.md

 ### Clone a Content Project

 Creates a new Content Project for you.
 It will copy Objects from the original to the new Content Project.
-These Objects will be seperate entities with their own IDs but otherwise same properties.
+These Objects will be separate entities with their own IDs but otherwise same properties.

-Cloning is done asynchrounosly: the new Content Project will show up in your list after a while (depending on its size).
+Cloning is done asynchronously: the new Content Project will show up in your list after a while (depending on its size).

 ```shell